alisio/talking-dragons/README.md

-# TalkingDragons: Batch Audio Transcription with Whisper
+# TalkingDragons: Batch Audio Transcription

-TalkingDragons Bash script utilizes the Whisper speech recognition model to transcribe all ffmpeg compatible audio and video files in a specific folder.
-It creates a transcription txt file for each media file if it doesn't already exist.
+The **TalkingDragons** project is a Python-based solution designed to batch transcribe audio and video files within a specified folder using OpenAI's Whisper speech recognition model.
+It processes all ffmpeg-compatible media files, generating a transcription `.txt` file for each, and ensures backups of existing transcription files to avoid overwriting.

 ![dragao_do_mar](./images/dragao_do_mar.png)